 This means you can enter a short position, shown as 2 (entering on a lower time frame means lower risk), with much less risk, as you can place your stop loss above the resistance line, shown as 3 (stop loss above resistance level).
 This leads to a much smaller risk of 8.9 pips, shown in the chart as 4 (lower risk of 8.9) compared to a risk of 19.5 pips on the 1-hour chart above.

-How to Select Time Frames
+How to Picking Time Periods

 The trading timeframe you choose will greatly affect how you interpret the information displayed.
 The lowest trading timeframes will show a lot of unhappiness, most of which can be attributed to simple noise.
 However, they will also show you important turning points and resistance levels that higher timeframes may not be so obvious.